-(a) At the time an award of restricted shares is made, the Committee shall establish a period or periods of time (each a "Restricted Period") applicable to such award that shall not be more than 10 years.
+- (a) At the time an award of restricted shares is made, the Committee shall establish a period or periods of time (each a "Restricted Period") applicable to such award that shall not be more than 10 years.
 Each award of restricted shares may have a different Restricted Period or Restricted Periods.
 The Committee may, in its sole discretion, at the time an award is made, provide for the incremental lapse of Restricted Periods with respect to a portion or portions of the restricted shares awarded, and for the lapse or termination of restrictions upon all or any portion of the restricted shares upon the satisfaction of other conditions in addition to or other than the expiration of the applicable Restricted Period.
 The Committee may also, in its sole discretion, shorten or terminate a Restricted Period or waive any conditions for the lapse or termination of restrictions with respect to all or any portion of the restricted shares.
-Notwithstanding the foregoing, all restrictions shall lapse or terminate with respect to all restricted shares upon the earliest of (i) the employee's retirement from employment at or after Retirement Age (as defined in Section 14 hereof), or (ii) the employee's death or total and permanent disability (as defined in Section 15 hereof), or (iii) a Change in Control (as defined in Section 21 hereof).

-(b) At the time a grant of restricted shares is made to an employee, a stock certificate representing a number of shares of Common Stock equal to the number of such restricted shares shall be registered in the employee's name but shall be held in custody by the Corporation for such employee's account.
-The employee shall generally have the rights and privileges of a stockholder as to such restricted shares including, without limitation, the right to vote such restricted shares, except that, subject to the earlier lapse or termination of restrictions as herein provided, the following restrictions shall apply: (i) the employee shall not be entitled to delivery of the stock certificate evidencing restricted shares until the expiration or termination of the Restricted Period applicable to such shares and the satisfaction of any other conditions prescribed by the Committee; (ii) none of the shares then subject to a Restricted Period shall be sold, transferred, assigned, pledged, or otherwise encumbered or disposed of during the Restricted Period applicable to such shares and until the satisfaction of any other conditions prescribed by the Committee; and (iii) all of the shares then subject to a Restricted Period applicable to such shares and until the satisfaction of any other conditions prescribed by the Corporation or the employee ceases to be an employee of the Corporation or any of its subsidiaries before the expiration or termination of such Restricted Period and the satisfaction of any other conditions prescribed by the Committee applicable to such restricted shares, the Committee may, in its sole discretion, register in the name of an employee a stock certificate representing such shares of Common Stock issued as a dividend in respect of restricted shares, and may cause the Corporation to hold such certificate in custody for the employee's account subject to the same terms and conditions as such restricted shares.
-Upon the forfeiture of any restricted shares, such forfietide restricted shares shall transfer to
+Notwithstanding the foregoing, all restrictions shall lapse or terminate with respect to all restricted shares upon the earliest of (i) the employee's retirement from employment at or after Retirement Age (as defined in Section 14 hereof), or (ii) the employee's death or total and permanent disability (as defined in Section 15 hereof), or (iii) a Change in Control (as defined in Section 21 hereof). - (b) At the time a grant of restricted shares is made to an employee, a stock certificate representing a number of shares of Common Stock equal to the number of such restricted shares shall be registered in the employee's name but shall be held in custody by the Corporation for such employee's account.
+The employee shall generally have the rights and privileges of a stockholder as to such restricted shares including, without limitation, the right to vote such restricted shares, except that, subject to the earlier lapse or termination of restrictions as herein provided, the following restrictions shall apply: (i) the employee shall not be entitled to delivery of the stock certificate evidencing restricted shares until the expiration or termination of the Restricted Period applicable to such shares and the satisfaction of any other conditions prescribed by the Committee; (ii) none of the shares then subject to a Restricted Period shall be sold, transferred, assigned, pledged, or otherwise encumbered or disposed of during the Restricted Period applicable to such shares and until the satisfaction of any other conditions prescribed by the Committee; and (iii) all of the shares then subject to a Restricted Period shall be forfeited and all rights of the employee to such restricted shares shall terminate without further obligation on the part of the Corporation if the employee ceases to be an employee of the Corporation or any of its subsidiaries before the expiration or termination of such Restricted Period and the satisfaction of any other conditions prescribed by the Committee applicable to such restricted shares.
+Dividends in respect of restricted shares shall be currently paid; provided, however, that in lieu of paying currently a dividend of shares of Common Stock in respect of restricted shares, the Committee may, in its sole discretion, register in the name of an employee a stock certificate representing such shares of Common Stock issued as a dividend in respect of restricted shares, and may cause the Corporat